HHS/simpler-grants-gov/frontend/README.md

 └── tests
 ```

-## 💻 Development
+# 💻 Development

 [Next.js](https://nextjs.org/docs) provides the React framework for building the web application.
 Pages are defined in the `app/` directory.
 Pages are automatically routed based on the file name.
 For example, `pages/[locale]/page.tsx` is the home page.

 [**Learn more about developing Next.js applications** ↗️](https://nextjs.org/docs)

-### Getting started
+## Getting started

 The application can be run natively or in a Docker container.

-#### Native
+### Running the app locally

-There are several secret environment variables necessary to submit the form related to email subscription.
-Duplicate the `/frontend/env.development` file and name the copy `/frontend/.env.local`, which will not be checked into github.
-Fill in the three variables related to Sendy.
-Ask another engineer on the team for those values if you don't have them.
+Before running the server, duplicate the `/frontend/env.development` file and name the copy `/frontend/.env.local`, in order to avoid checking in any sensitive data to Github.

 From the `frontend/` directory: